-Even though recovery times are generally fast and complication-free, there is always the slight risk that an adverse reaction to occur.
-Though your skincare professional should help reduce the risk of any complications, patients should still take care to schedule their facial treatments at least a few days prior to any important occasion or social event, just in case.
+Even though recovery times are generally fast and complication-free, there is always a slight risk that an adverse reaction to occur.
+Though your skincare professional should help reduce the risk of any complications, patients should still take care to schedule their facial treatments at least a few days before any important occasion or social event, just in case.

 What is the Cost of Treatment?

 The cost of facial treatments will vary depending on certain factors, such as what type of treatment is chosen and the frequency of treatments.